italia/spid-cie-oidc-django/docs/technical_specifications/PROVIDER.md

 )
 ````

-- `OIDCFED_PROVIDER_PROFILES_DEFAULT_ACR` default acr value that is satisfied by the OP in the Authentication Request
+- `OIDCFED_PROVIDER_PROFILES_DEFAULT_ACR` default acr value in the Authentication Request if not sumbmitted by RP.

 Example
 ````
 OIDCFED_PROVIDER_PROFILES_DEFAULT_ACR = dict(